 - Chest pain

 - Digestive issues

 Some people who have experienced trauma will turn to unhealthy behaviors to cope with the psychological impact of what they have endured.
 These behaviors provide a temporary escape from the lingering feelings of fear and anxiety, but over time, maladaptive behaviors such as stress eating or excessive drug or alcohol use can contribute to additional physical health problems.

-Trauma therapy is beneficial for helping patients to learn effective and healthy mechanisms for coping with their feelings.
+Trauma treatment is beneficial for helping patients to learn effective and healthy mechanisms for coping with their feelings.
 Cognitive restructuring, for example, is one technique used to replace negative thoughts with more positive ones.
-Another form of trauma therapy involves facing your innermost thoughts and fears so that you can process them and move on.
+Another form of trauma treatment involves facing your innermost thoughts and fears so that you can process them and move on.
 While many people often prefer to avoid or ignore difficult emotions, it is only through recognizing them that you will be able to build resilience and find true healing.

 If you’re looking for trauma treatment in Beverly Hills, Los Angeles, Santa Monica, West Hollywood, or the surrounding area, please call Blair Wellness Group to schedule an appointment.